This post contains affiliate links. Click on my disclosure to find out more!

 2. Once cooked, allow the peanuts to soak for another 30 minutes before draining and serving!

-How to Make Boiled Peanuts on the Stovetop, Instant Pot, or Slow Cooker!
+How to Make Boiled Peanuts in a Crock Pot, Instant Pot, or on the Stove!

 - 2 lbs green peanuts red-skinned are the best!